hippie68/optparse99/README.md

 ```
 $ supertool --help
 Supertool v1.00 - A really handy tool.
-Usage: supertool [-h] ARGUMENT [ARGUMENT...]
+Usage: supertool [OPTIONS] OPERAND [OPERAND...]

-This is an example program with a basic optparse99 setup.
-After parsing, it will
+This is an example program that uses a basic optparse99 setup.
+Variables like
-print the remaining command line arguments.
+"FILENAME" serve no purpose other than to demonstrate option behavior.
+After
+parsing, the program will print remaining operands and variables' final state.

 Options:
   -h, --help             Print help information and quit.
+      --verbose          Increase verbosity.
+  -f, --file FILENAME    Set a file name.
+  -b, --bufsize BUFSIZE  Change the file buffer size.
+Allowed range: 4096-65535
+                         (default: 4096).
 ```

 # Documentation